Gospel harmony: Early Church and Middle Ages

-Tatian's influential Diatessaron, which dates to about AD 160, was perhaps the very first harmony.
+Tatian's influential Diatessaron, which dates to about AD 160, was perhaps the first harmony.
 The Diatessaron reduced the number of verses in the four gospels from 3,780 to 2,769 without missing any event of teaching in the life of Jesus from any of the gospels.
 Some scholars believe Tatian may have drawn on one or more noncanonical gospels.
 The Gospel of the Ebionites, composed about the same time, is believed to have been a gospel harmony.

-Variations based on the Diatessaron continued to appear in the Middle Ages, e.g. Codex Sangallensis (based on the 6th century Codex Fuldensis) dates to 830 and has a Latin column based on the Vulgate and an Old High German column that often resembles the Diatessaron, although errors frequently appear within it.
-The Liege harmony in the Limburg dialect (Liege University library item 437) is a key Western source of the Diatessaron and dates to 1280, although published much later.
-The two extant recensions of the Diatessaron in Medieval Italian are the single manuscript Venetian from the 13th or 14th century and the 26 manuscript Tuscan from the 14–15th century.
+Variations based on the Diatessaron continued to appear in the Middle Ages.
+For example, the Codex Sangallensis (based on the 6th century Codex Fuldensis) dates to 830 and has a Latin column based on the Vulgate and an Old High German column that often resembles the Diatessaron, although errors frequently appear within it.
+The Liege harmony in the Limburg dialect (Liege University library item 437) is a key Western source of the Diatessaron and dates to 1280, although it was published much later.
+The two extant recensions of the Diatessaron in Medieval Italian are the single manuscript Venetian from the 13th or 14th century and the 26 manuscript Tuscan from the 14th–15th century.

 In the 3rd century Ammonius of Alexandria developed the forerunner of modern synopsis (perhaps based on the Diatessaron) as the Ammonian Sections in which he started with the text of Matthew and copied along parallel events.
-There are no extant copies of the harmony of Ammonius and it is only known from a single reference in the letter of Eusebius to Carpianus.
+There are no extant copies of the harmony of Ammonius and it is only known from a single reference in the letter from Eusebius to Carpianus.
 In the letter Eusebius also discusses his own approach, i.e. the Eusebian Canons in which the texts of the gospels are shown in parallel to help comparison among the four gospels.

 In the 5th century, Augustine of Hippo wrote extensively on the subject in his book Harmony of the Gospels.
 Augustine viewed the variations in the gospel accounts in terms of the different focuses of the authors on Jesus: Matthew on royalty, Mark on humanity, Luke on priesthood and John on divinity.

-Clement of Llanthony's Unum ex Quatuor (One from Four) was considered an improvement on previous canons at the time, although modern scholars sometimes opine that no major advances beyond Augustine emerged on the topic until the 15th century.
-Throughout the Middle Ages harmonies based on the principles of the Diatessaron continued to appear, e.g. the Liege harmony by Plooij in Middle Dutch, and the Pepysian harmony in Middle English.
-The Pepysian harmony (Magdalene college, Cambridge, item Pepys 2498) dates to about 1400 and its name derives from having been owned by Samuel Pepys.
+Clement of Llanthony's Unum ex Quatuor (One from Four) was considered an improvement on previous gospel harmonies, although modern scholars sometimes opine that no major advances beyond Augustine emerged on the topic until the 15th century.
+Throughout the Middle Ages harmonies based on the principles of the Diatessaron continued to appear, e.g., the 'Evangelienbuch' of Otfrid von Weissenburg in Old High German, the Liege harmony by Plooij in Middle Dutch, and the Pepysian harmony in Middle English.
+The Pepysian harmony (Magdalene College, Cambridge, item Pepys 2498) dates to about 1400 and its name derives from having been owned by Samuel Pepys.